-Thanks to its potential to grow savings over time, the idea of compound interest is what motivates many people to start investing.
-Here's how compound interest works—and how you can take advantage of it.
+Thanks to its potential to grow savings over time, the idea of compounding is what motivates many people to start investing.
+There are 2 main types of compounding: compound interest and compound returns.
+Here's how compound interest and compound returns work—and how you can take advantage.

 What is compound interest?

-Compound interest is when interest you earn in a savings or investment account earns interest of its own.
-(So meta.)
+Compound interest is when interest you earn in a savings account or on certain types of investments (think: certificates of deposit or fixed annuities) earns interest of its own.
 In other words, you earn interest on both your initial balance—called the principal—and the interest that's added to the balance over time.
-That's in contrast to simple interest, or when interest payments are based on the principal.
+That's in contrast to simple interest, or when interest payments are based only on the principal.
 Any accumulated interest does not impact future interest payments.

 How does compound interest work?

 Compound interest takes advantage of previous gains to grow your money more.
 Need an example?
-Let's compare the returns on a $6,000 investment that earned simple interest vs. compound interest, assuming each earns a hypothetical 7% rate of return.
+Let's compare the difference between a $6,000 balance that earned simple interest vs. one that earned compound interest, assuming each earns a hypothetical 3.5% interest rate.

-As illustrated in the chart below, over time the difference between simple and compound interest becomes significant.
-After 10 years, a $6,000 investment earning simple interest would be worth $10,200.
-The same investment earning compound interest would total about $11,800.
-And after 30 years, the difference is almost $30,000: about $45,700 for your compound-interest investment vs. just $18,600 for your simple-interest investment.
+As illustrated in the chart below, over time the difference between simple and compound interest becomes more significant.
+After 10 years, a $6,000 balance earning simple interest would be worth $8,100.
+The same balance earning compound interest would total about $8,460.
+And after 30 years, the difference is about $4,500: about $16,840 for your compound-interest balance vs. just $12,300 for your simple-interest balance.

 How to calculate compound interest